Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Main Approach

 \section{Main Approach}

-Aligned with our problem formulation to account for human preference uncertainties, our approach to the formulated human-robot co-transportation task comprises three key components: (i) A human preference model that computes a probability distribution representing the likelihood of a human selecting a particular path option. (ii) A measure of human stubbornness that informs the mode of human-robot coordination and guides the robots in selecting paths that accommodate human preferences. (iii) A pose optimization strategy integrated into the robot’s low-level control system, which proactively compensates for uncertainties in human decision-making while the robot adapts to the human.
-These modules are interconnected, as illustrated by the flowchart in Fig.~\ref{flowchart}.
+Aligned with our problem formulation to account for human preference uncertainties, our approach to the human-robot co-transportation task comprises three key components, each corresponding to one hypothesis, mentioned in Sec.~\ref{sec:problem_interest}. (i) A human preference model that computes a probability distribution representing the likelihood of a human selecting a particular path option. {This addresses \textbf{H1} by converting parameter uncertainty into a choice distribution over options.} (ii) A measure of human stubbornness that informs the mode of human-robot coordination and guides the robot in selecting paths that accommodate human preferences. {This addresses \textbf{H2} by using a time-varying stubbornness level for transitioning from robot-led to human-led mode.} (iii) A pose optimization strategy integrated into the robot’s low-level control system, which proactively compensates for uncertainties in human decision-making while the robot follows the human. {This addresses \textbf{H3} by preparing robot joint configurations under intent uncertainty during human-led mode.} These modules are interconnected, as illustrated by the flowchart in Fig.~\ref{flowchart}.